 In the last two articles, (Read them here) we discussed the importance of awareness in managing technology in all its forms.
 Many parents are caught missing the threats from their child’s phone.
 These are not irresponsible parents.
 It’s often that there is a mistaken sense of trusting that there is nothing obvious…so there is no reason for concern.
 There is also a ‘buy in’ to a teen’s comments that “mom…you gotta trust me.”

 I say yes.
 Do trust your child.
-But trust hat kids will be kids.
+But trust that kids will be kids.
 Teens will be teens.
-And…that peers will eventually have more social influence that do parents.
+And…that peers will eventually have more social influence than do parents.

 The Game Plan